FacultyCreative/ngActiveResource/README.md

 Displaying errors is equally simple.
 Errors will only be added for a given field once it's been validated.
 Validate them one-by-one with directives like `ng-blur` or `ng-change`, or validate them all at once by passing no arguments to the `validate` method:

     <div ng-show="user.errors.name" class="alert alert-warning">{{user.errors.name}}</div>

+The interaction we prefer at Faculty Creative usually looks like this:

+    <input
+     ng-model="user.name"
+     ng-blur="user.validate('name')
+     ng-change="user.validateIfErrored('name')>

+This causes validations to run on blur, and, if errors exist on the field, to run on change, so that as soon as a user corrects an error, the error will disappear immediately.

 #### Presence: